alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ### 2022-09 to present: Cofounder and CTO at Ntrde

-With two other partners I have co-founded [Ntrde](https://ntrde.io/), a decision intelligence solution for global trading.
+With two business partners I have co-founded [Ntrde](https://ntrde.io/), a decision intelligence solution for global trading.
-At this new adventure I'm currently working as CTO, building the company from scratch in a very promising sector.
+At this new adventure I'm currently working as CTO, building the company in a very promising sector.

 ### 2021-01 to 2022-06: CTO at Hivency

 In 2021 I joined
 [Hivency](https://www.hivency.com/), a French influencer marketing company, as CTO.
-I had the opportunity to lead a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
+I led a team of French and Spanish professionals to create the best solution in influencer marketing worldwide.
 During this time I reorganized the team to work in squads, hired new developers, and improved internal practices.

-In 2021-09 Hivency was acquired by the Skeepers group based in Marseille.
+In 2021-09 Hivency was acquired by the Skeepers group based.
 I helped navigate the acquisition process and subsequent audits, and secure a successful multi-million operation.
 At Skeepers I worked for nine more months as a Director of Engineering.